fzi-forschungszentrum-informatik/ros_communication_devcontainer/README.md

 This repository fits into a broader set of ROS-based OTA communication approaches:

 - **Direct ROS 2 DDS Communication**
   Native DDS (CycloneDDS, Fast DDS), often with custom configuration for constrained or long-range links.
   The examples in this repository use CycloneDDS to illustrate this approach.

 - **ROS 2 over Router-like Backbones**
-  Some RMW have their own DDS Routers such as https://github.com/eProsima/DDS-Router Example 5 has a flag to use Zenoh + `ros2dds` acts as a lightweight router layer.
+  Some RMW have their own DDS Routers such as https://github.com/eProsima/DDS-Router.
+  Example 5 has a flag for using Zenoh to act as a lightweight router layer.

 - **MQTT-based Approaches**
   Common in cloud/IoT scenarios.
 Example:
   <https://github.com/ika-rwth-aachen/mqtt_client>

 - **Custom TCP/UDP Teleoperation Stacks**
   Some frameworks implement their manual tcp/udp transportion layers.
 Example:
   <https://github.com/TUMFTM/teleoperated_driving>

 ## How to Cite